Recent Modeling Advances in Dense Suspension Rheology: Friction, constraints, and a minimal framework for the rheology of dense suspensions

-\paragraph{\textit{Beyond stress-activated friction -- realistic steady-state rheology}} Experimentally observed flow curves often exhibit shear thinning and yield stresses preceding shear thickening, requiring the inclusion of additional interparticle interactions.
-In simulations, this is captured by the overdamped force balance with short-range repulsive or attractive forces, as follows:
+\paragraph{\textit{Beyond stress-activated friction -- realistic steady-state rheology}} Experimentally observed flow curves often exhibit shear thinning and yield stresses preceding shear thickening, implying the need for additional interparticle interactions.
+In simulations, this is captured by the inclusion of short-range repulsive or attractive forces in the force balance, as follows:

 where $\boldsymbol{F}_{\mathrm{cons}} = F_R + F_A$, where $F_R$ and $F_A$ are the repulsive and attractive forces, respectively.
-The attractive force is often modeled as a van der Waals form $F_A=A\bar{a}/12(h^2+\Delta)$, where $\bar{a}$ is the harmonic mean radius, $A$ is the Hamaker constant and $\Delta$ is used to avoid the singularity (so the contacts are allowed)~\cite{Singh_2019, More_2021}.
-Attraction arising from van der Waals forces or depletion effects can lead to strong shear thinning and even a finite yield stress~\cite{Singh_2019, Pednekar_2017}.
-In these cases, the suspension is an unyielded soft solid for $\sigma<\sigma_y$, and the shear thins from infinite viscosity and the shear thickens at even higher stresses.
+The attractive force is often modeled as a van der Waals form $F_A=A\bar{a}/12(h^2+\Delta)$, where $\bar{a}$ is the harmonic mean radius, $A$ is the Hamaker constant and $\Delta$ is used to avoid the singularity (so the contacts are allowed)~\cite{Singh_2019, More_2021, Pednekar_2017, Rathee_2021,wang2023effect}.
+Attraction arising from van der Waals forces or depletion effects can lead to strong shear thinning and even a finite yield stress~\cite{Singh_2019, Pednekar_2017,Rathee_2021,wang2023effect}.
+In these cases, the suspension is an unyielded soft solid for $\sigma<\sigma_y$, and the shear thins from infinite viscosity and shear thickens at even higher stresses.
+At higher attraction strength can eventually obscure shear thickening behavior~\cite{Singh_2019, Pednekar_2017,Rathee_2021, Gopalakrishnan_2004}.

 Several mean-field models have been proposed to capture this physics: (i) the combination of Herschel--Bulkley with the WC model~\cite{Singh_2019}, and (ii) a more physics-based model of stress-released adhesive constraints~\cite{Guy_2018, Richards_2020}.
-The latter picture considers adhesive interactions that constrain relative rotational motion and are released as stress increases.
+The latter picture considers adhesive interactions that constrain relative rotational motion and are released as the stress increases.
 Thus, \emph{stress-released} constraints lead to yielding and shear-thinning, whereas stress-activated constraints lead to shear thickening.
-Adding the two together leads to the picture mentioned above.
+Adding the two together leads to the picture described above.

-\paragraph{\textit{Role of inertia}} The discussion above assumes the Stokes flow.
-When particle inertia becomes finite, the rheology depends on the Stokes number $St$, and the system crosses over to an inertial regime \cite{Ness_2016}.
+\paragraph{\textit{Role of inertia}} The discussion above assumes Stokes flow.
+When the particle inertia becomes finite, the rheology depends on the Stokes number $St$, and the system crosses over to an inertial regime \cite{Ness_2016,ge2020implementation,Trulsson_2012, Trulsson_2015}.
 A minimal representation is as follows: